 Bringing rigour to methane emissions management

 The MiQ Standard is a practical measure for assessing methane emissions management, but it won’t remain static.
-MiQ is currently preparing to pilot the Standard, which we’ve developed with input from a wide variety of stakeholders.
+MiQ is currently piloting the Standard, which we’ve developed with input from a wide variety of stakeholders.

 The MiQ Standard is designed to incentivise continuous improvement in methane emissions monitoring and abatement.
-MiQ is currently finalising a review of the Standard and then will enter a pilot stage.
+MiQ is currently piloting the Standard, after having received valuable feedback from several stakeholders.
 The Standard will provide a rigorous and robust method to certify natural gas production according to its methane emissions performance.

 To carry MiQ Certification, an upstream onshore or offshore Facility must demonstrate performance across the following three criteria:

 - Methane intensity below a threshold (% = methane emitted/natural gas produced)